A complete guide to startup taxes

 Section 179 Expensing

 Small businesses also have a special depreciation deduction available to help them known as Section 179.
-The 2021 Section 179 deduction allows businesses who purchased less than $2.62 million worth of capital goods within the tax year, to expense up to $1.5 million worth of goods they bought in the year they purchased them, rather than depreciating them over many years.
+The 2021 Section 179 deduction allows businesses who purchased less than $2.62 million worth of capital goods within the tax year to expense up to $1.5 million worth of goods they bought in the year they purchased them rather than depreciating them over many years.

 The deduction cannot exceed the amount of income from the business.

-Section 179 deduction is available for most new and used good placed in service, including certain software.
-With the bonus depreciation amounts increasing in recent years it is less common to use 179 deductions, but good to keep in mind when purchasing used equipment or software that cannot be used for bonus depreciation.
+Section 179 deduction is available for most new and used goods placed in service, including certain software.
+With the bonus depreciation amounts increasing in recent years, it is less common to use 179 deductions, but good to keep in mind when purchasing used equipment or software that cannot be used for bonus depreciation.

 Listed Property

-Certain items such as cars and computers have historically been purchased and placed in service in ways that have violated the spirit of the depreciation rules leading to them being classified as listed property.
+Certain items, such as cars and computers, have historically been purchased and placed in service in ways that have violated the spirit of the depreciation rules leading to them to be classified as listed property.
 By definition, listed property is property that can be easily used personally by employees.
-This includes: computers, entertainment equipment such as camera equipment, vehicles with gross weight of less than 6,000 lbs, and other transportation property such as motorcycles and boats.

 Recapture When Sold